Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Graphs of rings

 \section{Graphs of rings}

-In this section we introduce the notion of a \textit{graph of rings} and prove some of their basic properties.
+In this section we introduce \textit{graphs of rings} and prove some of their basic properties.
 The amalgamated product of rings over a common subring has been studied extensively (see, for instance, \cite{cohn06FIR}) and the HNN extension of rings was defined and studied by Dicks in \cite{Dicks_HNN}.
-The upshot of this section is \cref{thm:graphOfHF}, which states that group algebras of graphs of Hughes-free embeddable groups embed in a division ring.
-Our motivation for defining graphs of rings is to prove the Kaplansky zerodivisor conjecture for group algebras of fundamental groups of graph manifolds, which are the compact, irreducible $3$-manifolds for which the factorisation property is not known.
+The upshot of this section is \cref{cor:locIndGraphDivRing}, which states that crossed products of graphs of Hughes-free embeddable groups embed in a division ring.
+Our motivation for defining graphs of rings is to prove the Kaplansky Zero Divisor Conjecture for crossed products of fundamental groups of graph manifolds, which are the compact, irreducible $3$-manifolds for which the factorisation property is not known.
 Moreover, a tree of rings will appear in \cref{sec:LL} when studying the Lewin--Lewin division ring.

 We define graphs of rings in complete analogy with graphs of groups.
 We take graphs to be connected and oriented, with $\overline{e}$ denoting the same edge as $e$ but with the opposite orientation.
 Every edge $e$ has an origin vertex $o(e)$ and a terminus vertex $t(e)$ such that $o(e) = t(\overline e)$.
 Graphs are allowed to have loops and multiple edges.